educriado/junction-2016/src/README.md

 # How to call the REST api
-POST request to /message with message in the value of key 'content'
+GET request to /message with message in the value of key 'question'

-example.com/message&content=test
+example.com/message&question=test